tinko92/tinko92.github.io/_posts/2020-08-27-work-product-gsoc-2020.markdown

 categories: gsoc2020
 ---

-After participating in the Google Summer of Code with [Boost.Geometry][boost-geometry] a second time, I want to present my [project][project] results.
+After participating in the Google Summer of Code a second time, I want to present my [project][project] results.
+The project was with [Boost.Geometry][boost-geometry] and mentored by Vissarion Fisikopoulos.

 ### Project goal